 We found multiple saved trips to with this Point of Interest.

 A trip to Yellowstone has been a rich part of the American experience for five generations now.
-Though it's remote, we come, 3,000,000 strong year after year.
+Though it's remote, we come—more than 3,000,000 strong—year after year.
 When we arrive, we gasp at the incomparable combination of natural beauty, rugged wilderness, majestic peaks, and abundant wildlife.
-Indescribable geysers, mudpots, fumaroles, and hot springs make this magma-filled pressure cooker of a park unlike any place else on earth.
-If you're not here for the geysers, chances are that you've come to spot some of the teeming wildlife, from grazing bison to cruising trumpeter swans. - Copyright © 2014 by Fodor’s Travel, a division of Random House, LLC.
-All rights reserved.
-Explore
+Geysers, mud pots, fumaroles, and hot springs make this magma-filled pressure cooker of a park unlike any place else on Earth.
+If you're not here for the geysers, chances are that you've come to spot some of the teeming wildlife, from grazing bison to cruising trumpeter swans.

 The spot for serious wildlife watching, all of Yellowstone’s celebrities are here: elk, pronghorn, grizzlies, coyotes and wolves.
 No autographs, please.

 Stay in one of Yellowstone’s many nearby dude ranches to experience the true culture and cowboy camaraderie of the region.